vermapreeti003/Home-Assessment/README.md

  * 25% sample data for the year 2016 shows 25561210 total mobility rate for the trends.
  * Since the evaluation of people's behaviour or cultural norms over time also one of the key factor of socio trends.
  * With the age group between 45 to 54 years holds more tickets then others above and below this age.
+ * Based on these demographic trends, there are five key implications for the future:
+   Continued population growth;
+   Population growth driven by immigration;
+   Concentration of population growth in the largest urban areas;
+   Rapid increase in the number and proportion of seniors; and A period of slower growth among the core-age population.
  * As seen in the two graphs below data according to age group for 2016 and according to the sex which is more dominating in it.

 ![ss2](https://user-images.githubusercontent.com/111541268/209160058-6ca1723d-a1f0-4bb2-abd2-b153f11803c8.png)